giodp2408/bigdata2020UTM/Unit1.md

 * Social networks allow us to permanently connect to a worldwide network.
 * In business, they help companies to make decisions to improve the way that they work.

+**Explain the causes what increase data generacion.**
+The answer is simple, because we can generate a lot of data about us.
+This is possible thanks new tools or techniques and they can obteined data that we could not do by ourself before.
+For example, the ability to connect several devices and sensors to the Internet, who generates a lot of new data at exponential speeds.